armandofox/armandofox.github.io/_pages/quotes.md

 affix the sign: <span style="font-size: 90%;">REASON IN THE SERVICE OF THE URGES.</span>
 This because the overwhelming majority of the material products of the mind were channeled into sybaritic pursuits.
-An ingeniously constructed television set dispersed intellectual garbage;
+An ingeniously constructed television set dispensed intellectual garbage;
 sophisticated transportation technologies made it possible for a degenerate, instead of getting soused in his own backyard, to dress up a tourist and do the same in the vicinity of Saint Peter's